-The technique for sprinkling a record base will be given here because the techniques used for the VLC impression tray and record bases were presented in Chapter 15 and elsewhere in this chapter.
-Some blockout and lubrication of the cast are necessary (Figure 18-34).
-Relief of undercut areas on the cast is best accomplished with a water-soluble modeling clay or
+The technique for sprinkling a record base is described here because the techniques used for the VLC impression tray and record bases were presented in Chapter 16 and elsewhere in this chapter.
+Some blockout and lubrication of the cast are necessary (Figure 19-34).
+Relief of undercut areas on the cast is best accomplished with a water-soluble modeling clay or baseplate wax.
+Modeling clay is easily formed and shaped on the cast and is easily removed from the cast or the base with a natural-bristle toothbrush under warm running water.
+Wax must be flushed off the cast with hot water and possibly removed from the inside of the base before use.